Rutgers School of Public Health

 The Rutgers School of Public Health (SPH) is part of Rutgers Health.
 Prior to July 1, 2013, it was affiliated with the now-defunct University of Medicine and Dentistry of New Jersey.
 The School of Public Health educates students to become leaders in public health, researchers, and promoters of population and individual health.

+As of the mid‑2020s, the School of Public Health enrolls over 600 students across its graduate and certificate programs and includes four academic departments: Biostatistics and Epidemiology, Environmental and Occupational Health and Justice, Health Behavior, Society and Policy, and Urban‑Global Public Health.
+The school is ranked among the top 25 schools and programs of public health in the United States by U.S. News & World Report.